Atrix256/FalcorPathTracer/readme.md

 * are you multiplying by cosine theta correctly when cosine weighted hemisphere sampling is off?
  * reason through it and maybe make it more explicit that it's correct

-* depth of field, before specular?
+* direct light sampling
- * also direct light sampling and russian roulette
+* russian roulette

 * refraction at some point